Our site may be slower due to heavy traffic from automated "bots" and AI crawlers. We're working to fix this.

 Collapse Overview

-Dr. Igor Mitrovic is Professor of Physiology and Clinical Pharmacy and Co-Vice Dean for PharmD Education at University of California San Francisco (UCSF).
-Dr. Mitrovic received his M.D. at University of Belgrade, Yugoslavia (at the time) in 1991.
-However, majority of his studies were completed at University of Zagreb (up to 1991).
-After conducting neurobiology of addiction research at Loyola University Medical School in Chicago and research in neurobiology of pain at UCSF, Dr. Mitrovic joined Department of Physiology, UCSF in 2001 as a teaching faculty.
-Dr. Mitrovic is responsible for the physiology curriculum across the professional schools at UCSF (Medicine, Pharmacy, Dentistry and Program in Physical Therapy).
-Dr Mitrovic has served on numerous committees (including 18 years on Admissions Committee at the UCSF School of Medicine).
-Dr. Mitrovic has also done international work in curricular and faculty development.
+Dr. Igor Mitrovic, Professor of Physiology and Clinical Pharmacy, received his M.D. from the University of Belgrade, Yugoslavia (at the time) in 1991.
+However, most of his studies were completed at the University of Zagreb (up to 1991).
+After conducting neurobiology of addiction research at Loyola University Medical School in Chicago and research in neurobiology of pain at UCSF, Dr. Mitrovic joined the Department of Physiology, UCSF, in 2001 as a teaching faculty member.
+Dr. Mitrovic is responsible for the physiology and pathophysiology curriculum across the professional schools at UCSF (Medicine, Pharmacy, and Dentistry).
+Dr. Mitrovic has led the design of the competency-based, integrated curriculum at UCSF School of Pharmacy and has served as the Vice Dean of PharmD Education.
+Moreover, Dr. Mitrovic has participated in and led curricular and faculty development at UCSF, nationally, and internationally, and has served as an external reviewer for the medical school accreditation committee of the Republic of Serbia.

 Collapse Research